-Feature tracking helps keep every member aligned on a common goal, handover work easily, and ship quality features.
+Feature tracking helps aligning every member across disciplines on a common goal, to handover work easily, and ultimately ship quality features.

-Instead of tracking issues that make you run after teams for updates, feature tracking lets you bring members from every team together, so you can get a full blown picture of the feature’s progress across every team, in real-time.
+Instead of tracking issues that make you run after teams for updates, feature tracking lets you bring members from every team together, so you can get a full blown picture of the entire feature’s progress.
+Across every team.
+In real-time.